 Cruz and O’Rourke are taking very different paths in fundraising for the race.
 O'Rourke has sworn off support from political action committees and is doing all his fundraising through a single campaign account, where federal laws cap donors at $2,700 per individual per election.

-In tallying Cruz's numbers, his team takes into account three groups: Ted Cruz for Senate, a re-election campaign committee; the Jobs, Freedom, and Security PAC, a leadership PAC; and Ted Cruz Victory Committee, a joint fundraising committee that sends contributions to the re-election campaign and his leadership PAC.
+Cruz's numbers take into account three groups: Ted Cruz for Senate, a re-election campaign committee; the Jobs, Freedom, and Security PAC, a leadership PAC; and Ted Cruz Victory Committee, a joint fundraising committee that sends contributions to the re-election campaign and his leadership PAC.
 Both direct donations to Cruz’s campaign committee as well as transfers from the joint fundraising committee to his campaign committee are subject to the same contribution limits as O’Rourke’s campaign account.
 The leadership PAC can receive up to $5,000 from an individual donor per year.

 How has fundraising gone since the beginning of 2017?

 O’Rourke announced his candidacy in March 2017.
-Cruz maintained a consistent, if not slight, fundraising lead throughout the year.
+Cruz maintained a consistent, if not slight, fundraising lead throughout 2017.
 But when the campaigns filed their final reports before this year’s March primaries, it was clear that O’Rourke had pulled ahead.

 Cruz easily secured his party’s nomination in March with 85 percent of the vote.
 He raised $2.5 million in the first quarter, based on an analysis of filings from his three committees.
 In July, he posted his largest contribution total since O’Rourke entered the race, raising $4.6 million across those committees.
 Cruz then reported raising nearly triple that in the most recent quarter, drawing $13.6 million between July and September.
 In the final report before the midterm election, Cruz reported raising $5.3 million.